-Exploration equipment10 Years - Straight-lineComputers10 Years - Straight-line g) Income taxes
+Exploration equipment Computers 10 Years - Straight-line 10 Years - Straight-line g) Income taxes

 Income tax on the profit or loss for the periods presented comprises current and deferred tax.
 Income tax is recognized in profit or loss except to the extent that it relates to items recognized directly in equity, in which case it is recognized in equity.
 Current tax expense is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at period end, adjusted for amendments to tax payable with regards to previous years.